It seems that everybody’s looking for fast weight loss tips these days.

 One of the best fast weight loss tips I can give you relates to portion control.
 Portion control is an oft-forgotten weight loss management technique, and even small changes can make a big difference.
 If you do nothing more than eat less, you will lose weight.

-Controlling their meals’ size is something most would-be weight losers are aware of, but portion control also applies to snacking.
+Most would-be weight losers are aware they should control the size of their meals, but portion control also applies to snacking.
 It’s here where dieters can make some of their biggest mistakes.

 Snack choice is as critical for fast weight loss as slow weight loss.
 Avoid sugary-laden and salty snacks, and opt for things like nuts, fruits, or sliced vegetables.
 Choose nutritious foods that are filling and low in calories.

 When most people snack, they do so right out of the package, which prevents them from keeping an accurate eye on the portion size.
-To snack more effectively and to help quickly shed those extra pounds, it’s a good idea to put your snack into a bowl or on a plate before your start.
+For wiser snacking and to help shed those extra pounds faster, it’s a good idea to put your snack into a bowl or on a plate before you start eating it.

 Full-fat Greek yogurt with mixed berries is an excellent diet snack, providing you stick to the right portion size.
 If you eat it straight from the tub, you will probably overeat.
 A 3.5 oz of plain, full-fat Greek yogurt with 1/2 cup of mixed berries contains fewer than 150 calories.